 There are Picnic tables and a rough toilet.

 This may be the smallest state park in Kansas, but I think it is also one of the coolest!

 Mushroom Rock State Park has been a travel destination for generations.
 The following photos were contributed by Earl Hooper.
-His father, Clearance, was born near Ellsworth, Kansas in 1911 and these are family photos from about 1920.
+His father, Clearance, was born near Ellsworth, Kansas in 1911 and these are family photos from the park in about 1920.